How to Live Happy, Comfortable, Tension - Free Life after Retirement - What to do after reaching Superannuation in India

 What to do after retirement:

 Basically one has three needs after retirement to lead a happy life.
-Firstly sufficient income to lead a satisfied lifestyle, Secondly to love and to be loved, and thirdly to feel that one’s retired life is utilized to achieve one’s own set targets.
+Firstly sufficient income to lead a satisfying lifestyle, Secondly to love and to be loved, and thirdly to feel that one’s retired life is utilized to achieve one’s own set targets.

 Retired life can be comfortable but financial difficulties can arise which can add to sufferings, illness, and loneliness.
-Though we dream of happy future one must be prepared for the worst.
+Though we dream of a happy future one must be prepared for the worst.

 Preserve the following documents carefully :